wilberquito/wilberquito/README.md

 #### About

-I'm a FullStack Software Engineer with hard knowledge in Theoretical Computer Science.
+I'm a FullStack Software Engineer with hard knowledge in Theoretical Computer Science

 Currently living in Spain and working at [Nexus Geographics](https://www.nexusgeographics.com/)